Mathias-g/grist-tree-map-widget/README.md

   default with a per-widget override.
 - Layout adapts: the calibration panel is a sidebar when the widget is wide, and a bottom drawer when it's narrow.
-- Errors are shown in the widget.
-Missing columns, refused writes, rejected uploads and unreadable calibration data all produce a visible message rather than doing nothing.
+- Errors are shown in the widget: missing columns, refused writes, rejected uploads and unreadable calibration data each explain what to fix.

 ---